opensearch-project/project-website/_posts/2024-09-24-creating-a-new-database-integration-with-data-prepper.markdown

 ### Defining work partitions for source coordination

-Data Prepper uses source coordination to distribute  work partitions" across Data Prepper containers.
+Data Prepper uses source coordination to distribute work partitions across Data Prepper containers.

 For new Data Prepper sources using source coordination, identifying and delineating work partitions is a fundamental first step.